Vincelee78/Project-3-wallBedsStore-React/README.md

 - If this happens, clicking on the radio button again will check it.

 ### 3. Future Features To Implement
-- A embedded video feature for users to watch how the wall bed is opened in its closd position.
+- A embedded video feature for users to watch how the wall bed is opened in its closed position.
 - The test results can be found [here](https://search.google.com/test/mobile-friendly/result?id=84WEjVlEU9HRktwiAVtipg).
 - Test results were done on 3 mobile devices
 1. [Iphone SE 2020](https://drive.google.com/file/d/1B06e0L3hfUrrEeajgfzpnTTRQsVkN9NI/view?usp=sharing)